Pseudo-Dev/asteroids/networking/README.md

 Change all addresses to match your network, probably 192.168.0.xxx.

-*IP* is the ip address of your X Server where you want to run the animation, probably the Docker host itself.
-All X traffic goes through the network so use an IP in the same network as your IPvLAN.
+*IP* is the ip address of your X Server where you want to show the animation, probably the Docker host itself.
+All X traffic goes through the network so it is better to use an IP in the same network as your IPvLAN.

 You will also need to allow access to your X server from the network.
 The quickest way is `xhost +` which will disable all security.
 Use it in a trusted network only.
-Restore security with `xhost -`.
+(Restore security with `xhost -`.)

 *INTERFACE* is the interface the host is connected to network.
 Use wired interface if available, but wireless should also work.
 Check the actual interface name with `ifconfig`.